Shoulder Pain · San Francisco + Virtual

 Shoulder pain is almost always a shoulder blade and upper back problem.
 Something is overworking because something else stopped doing its job.
-Dr. Garrett finds where your body is out of balance and teaches you how to correct it yourself.
+Garrett finds where your pattern shifted and teaches you how to correct it yourself.

 01

-Your shoulder joint is taking on stress that should be distributed across your shoulder blade and upper back.
-When the muscles that stabilize your shoulder blade stop doing their job, other muscles overwork to pick up the slack.
-That overwork becomes impingement, tightness, and eventually pain.
-Most treatments go straight to the shoulder joint without asking why it's under so much load in the first place.
+Your shoulder joint is carrying stress that should be shared across your shoulder blade and upper back.
+When the muscles that stabilize your shoulder blade go quiet, other muscles overwork to cover for them, and that overwork becomes the tightness and impingement you feel.
+Most treatment goes straight at the joint without asking why it's under so much load.

 02